manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 # Inheritance

-Delegation involves a compound object consisting of a root linking object and its graph of linked `part` classes.
-Inside this compound object linked interface calls are always applied to the root object and never to the linked parts; `this` must always refer to the root in terms of the interfaces defined by the links.
+Delegation involves a composite object consisting of a root object and its graph of linked `part` classes.
+Inside this composite object linked interface calls are always applied to the root object and never to the linked parts; `this` must always refer to the root in terms of the interfaces defined by the links.

 If any of the linked parts are allowed to directly refer to another linked part, delegation is broken.
 Polymorphic calling is compromised because a direct reference to another link bypasses the root, which must always dispatch all interface calls.

-Therefore, `part` classes may only subclass other `part` classes to maintain delegation integrity.
+Therefore, to maintain delegation integrity, `part` classes may only subclass other `part` classes.

 # IDE Support